Kansas Social Work License Requirements

 All social workers in Kansas must be licensed by the Board.
 The Board offers three different licenses: Licensed Bachelor Social Worker (LBSW), Licensed Master Social Worker (LMSW), and Licensed Specialist Clinical Social Worker (LSCSW).
 Each license has specific requirements you must meet before becoming licensed.
 Note that for all levels of licensure, you may be offered the option of a temporary license if you submit an application and meet all criteria for licensure except the required exam.
 A temporary license allows you to work under supervision for up to six months or until you pass the licensing exam and receive your permanent license.
 Continue reading to learn more about these licenses.

 Licensed Bachelor Social Worker (LBSW)

-After your application is approved by the KBSRB, you may register for and take the Association of Social Work Boards (ASWB) bachelor’s level exam.
-The exam costs $230* is designed to test the candidate’s knowledge of general social work practice.
+After your application is approved by the Board, you may register for and take the Association of Social Work Boards (ASWB) Bachelor’s exam.
+The exam costs $230 (as of February 2019) and is designed to test the candidate’s knowledge of general social work practice.
 Of the 170 questions on the exam, only 150 will be scored.
-Candidates must answer between 96 and 105 correctly to pass.
-If you don’t pass on your first attempt, you may retake the exam after 90 days.
-Candidates can take the exam a maximum of three times every 12 months.

 Licensed Master Social Worker (LMSW)